ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 # test_deployment.py

 # Users need to include their custom message type which will be embedded in the request.
-from user_defined_protos_pb2 import UserDefinedMessage, UserDefinedResponse
+from user_defined_protos_pb2 import (
+  UserDefinedMessage,
+  UserDefinedMessage2,
+  UserDefinedResponse,
+  UserDefinedResponse2,
+)

 from ray import serve